ajlin11/SE_Project_Phase_TeamA5/README.md

 - Define job requirements including required skills and working hours or shifts
 - View and filter applications submitted by students
 - Shortlist and select candidates based on compatibility
+- Communicate with students through the messaging system
 - Manage the recruitment workflow within the platform

 Once a candidate is selected for further evaluation, the employer can initiate the interview process directly through the system.

 ## Administrators

 Administrators are responsible for maintaining and supervising the platform.
-Their role is to ensure system integrity, security, and proper usage of the application.
+Their role is to ensure system integrity, security and proper usage of the application.

 Administrators can:
 - Manage user accounts (students and employers)